sf-wdi-31/depth-first-search/README.md

 1. Copy the starter code in either `tree.js` or `tree.rb`.
 You'll see these files now have blanks and informal "tests" for depth first search.
 Fill in the depth first search function in one of these files with actual code code.
 Run `node tree.js` or `ruby tree.rb` to see the informal tests work on your file.

-1. How would you modify depth first search to keep track of the entire path of nodes from the root to the target node you find?

 1. When would you use depth first search, and when would you use breadth first search?

-1. How would you modify depth first search to work for a binary tree with `.left` and `.right` instead of `.children`?
-Can you pseudocode a recursive approach?